 - Finally, make sure you have the support and guidance of experts that understand the law and your situation.
 Your divorce attorney can help you a great deal through the process of ending your marriage, but he or she is not an expert in financial matters.
 This is especially true when it comes to legal issues regarding debt, savings, bankruptcy, and other financial issues that are a concern during a divorce.
 It is important to seek the assistance of separate attorney who specializes in financial issues.

-If you are in the midst of a divorce and concerned about financial issues, or you have questions about how your divorce might affect your financial situation, we can help.
-And of course, if you are struggling financially and you want to be sure your divorce does not worsen the situation, we are on your side.
+Are you in the midst of a divorce and concerned about financial issues?
+Do you have questions about how your divorce might affect your financial situation?
+We can help.
+If you are struggling financially and you want to be sure your divorce does not worsen the situation, we are on your side.
 Give us a call at the Law Offices of Robert M. Geller at 813.254.5696 to discuss your situation.